 SAT/ACT scores are not required for admission and most scholarships at Rider.

-Our studies have shown that the strongest predictor of freshman success at Rider is the student's performance in college-preparatory, academic coursework.
+The strongest predictor of freshman success at Rider is the student's performance in college-preparatory, academic coursework.
 It's our belief that no one test should be a defining factor in your admission to Rider or your scholarship award - rather, standardized tests simply offer a snapshot of your talents as a student.